pdl30/pynoncode/README.md

 - pynon_anno.py - Annotates SAM files and converts them to BED format
 - pynon_count.py - Creates transcript counts and fragment counts files from BED files using if specified multiple mapped reads
 - pynon_viz.py - Converts fragments table to UCSC formatted bigWigs

+##Annotation
+- Inlcuded in this package are a mouse and human GTF.
+For more information, see [here](https://github.com/pdl30/pynoncode/tree/master/pynoncode/data)
+- However if you wish to use your own annotation, please note the chromosome names and use the options to convert it to UCSC notation if required.